streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Translating the app

 You can translate StreetComplete at POEditor.
 You can add a translation in your own language or improve other translations.
-Note that manual translations as Pull Requests will not be merged and do not help the project.

 Follow [**this link** to improve the translations](https://poeditor.com/join/project/IE4GC127Ki):